allenlu2009/allenlu2009.github.io/_posts/2024-07-24-Less_Is_More_Transformer.md

 We'll use the transformer structure as an example, including the original encoder-decoder, encoder-only, and decoder-only structures, or "shells."

 ##### Encoder-Only Structure
 Used by BERT, the encoder-only structure achieved good performance for summarization in 2017.
-The model size of BERT is large, with the base version having 110 million parameters.
+The model size of BERT is larger than the original transformer paper, with the base version having 110 million parameters.

 - **BERT's Strengths:** The encoder-only structure is effective for text summarization.
 BERT's bi-directional attention improves performance significantly for summarization, especially for long inputs and short outputs.
 - **BERT's Limitations:** This structure cannot be used for text generation, and its benefits diminish as the model scale grows and the output length becomes longer.